 Are pyrethroids safe for pets?

 Dogs and chickens seem to be fine.
-Cats, however, lack sufficient levels of a liver enzyme that helps detoxify pyrethroids, and can thus they can develop what is called pyrethroid toxicosis.
-A good indicator of cat sensitivity to pyrethroids is the standard warning of keeping them away from pyrethroid-treated dogs.
-I.e., if you dose your dog with a large amount of pyrethroids (to kill fleas, e.g.), friendly cats that cuddle with the dog are at risk.
+Cats, however, lack sufficient levels of a liver enzyme that helps detoxify pyrethroids and can thus develop what is called pyrethroid toxicosis.
+A good indicator of cat sensitivity to pyrethroids is the standard warning of keeping cats away from pyrethroid-treated dogs.
+I.e., if you dose your dog with a large amount of pyrethroids (to kill fleas, e.g.), cats that cuddle with the dog are at risk.
 If you’d like to see a video of rag doll cat with pyrethroid poisoning (you probably don’t), here’s a video.

 Do pyrethroids kill other animals?

 For example, the spray kills monarch caterpillars, even weeks later later due to the presence of insecticide dried onto milkweed leaves (Oberhuaser et al. 2006).

 And the spray can kill honey bees, even if honey bees are inside their hives when the pyrethroids are spayed (workers bring small amounts back to the hive the following day if they land on treated plants or if they find small puddles of water to drink).
 Sublethal amounts of pyrethroids can change honey bee behavior and make workers smaller.
 I would imagine the pyrethroids would end up in the honey, too.

 And pyrethroids kill fireflies, which are most active in a yard in the late evening when mosquito-spraying franchises like to fog.